-Do you think men are the only ones who can ejaculate?
-Prepare to open your mind, because women can do it too.
-Despite its apparent popularity, female ejaculation is still quite mysterious.
-Even scientists are not 100% sure what causes it.
+You think men are the only ones who can ejaculate?
+Be prepared to open your mind, because women can do it too.
+Despite its obvious fame, female ejaculation is still pretty curious.
+Even researchers aren’t 100% sure what causes it.

-Luckily, we are not only the best escorts in Mallorca; we are also experts when it comes to something related to sex.
-To help clear any confusion, these are the facts you need to know about female ejaculation.
+Luckily, we’re not just the best escorts on Mallorca; we’re also experts when it comes to sex.
+To help clear up any confusion, these are the facts you need to know about female ejaculation.

 What is female ejaculation?

 It should not be confused with coital incontinence (when a woman involuntarily urinates during sex), female ejaculation involves a sudden release of natural lubricant.
 Most women gradually lubricate themselves as they experience arousal.
 It is as if a large amount of this lubricant is released at once during female ejaculation, causing it to leave the vagina.

 Pretty amazing, right?
 This could get attention the first time it happens, but you can be sure that it is perfectly normal, although it is a bit estrange.